 The historic house can accommodate smaller-sized wheelchairs and strollers on the first floor.
 The second floor and basement are accessible only by stairs.
 (Please note: The second floor and basement are closed to tours at this time.)
 A video tour of these spaces is available for our guests in the first floor sitting room.
 Additionally, we offer a Virtual Tour of the house and grounds.

 Interpretation & Captions

 Accommodations & What To Expect

 Our education staff is trained to accommodate visitors with Autism Spectrum Disorder/Sensory Processing Disorder.
-For more information, please contact our Education Coordinator.
+For more information, please contact our Manager of Education Programs.

-While not designated “sensory-friendly,” Sundays are “Mindfulness” days at Applewood and are a great time to visit if you prefer minimal programming and (typically) fewer visitors.
+While not designated “sensory-friendly,” Sundays are a great time to visit if you prefer minimal programming and (typically) fewer visitors.
 Earplugs are available at Visitor Services.

 At times, horticulture equipment such as tractors or mowers may create loud or unexpected noises around the estate.
 The exhibit spaces inside the historic garage, the historic barn and chicken coop, and house may be loud if multiple people are in those areas.

 Programs at Applewood have different circumstances and environments (noise levels, crowd sizes, etc.).
 Please check program descriptions for details that may affect your decision to visit at that time or participate.

 Applewood welcomes service dogs that have been housebroken as well as harnessed, leashed, or tethered to their accompanying individual.
 With the exception of service animals that meet the federal government’s guidelines for animals trained to perform tasks for the benefit of an individual with a qualifying disability under the Americans with Disabilities Act, visitors are not permitted to bring animals on to Applewood property.
 Visitors may not bring any other animals onto Applewood property, including but not limited to pets or emotional support animals.